-Marriage and Family Therapists provide psychotherapy to help and support people through individualized counseling (one-on-one), couples counseling, co-parenting, parenting, and family therapy.
+Don't let our title fool you to think we only work with marriage or families.
+Licensed MFTs provide psychotherapy to help and support people through individualized counseling (one-on-one), all couples counseling, co-parenting, parenting, and family therapy.

 Along the way toward my licensure, I provided care counseling through faith settings and group facilitation in various settings for many years prior to obtaining my MS in Counseling, Marriage and Family Therapy emphasis in June 2014 from the University of Phoenix.
 I also hold a BS in Psychology with a minor in Religious Studies from the University of California, Davis, as well as an Adult Vocational Teaching Credential, Basic Education obtained through Sacramento State University.

-I am a member of the California Association of Marriage and Family Therapists (camft.org) and the local Sacramento-Valley CAMFT (svc-camft.org).
+Since 2013 I have been a member of the California Association of Marriage and Family Therapists (camft.org) and the local Sacramento-Valley CAMFT (svc-camft.org).